Pelli-Robson Contrast Test: contrast sensitivity screening

 Support page revamp

 We revamped the Support page and linked it from the homepage footer.
-It now uses the same theme system as the rest of the site, includes a transparent cost breakdown (server, domain, optional AI), and three simple ways to help today: share the site, send feedback, or spread the word.
+It now uses the same theme system as the rest of the site, includes a transparent cost breakdown (server, domain, optional AI), and four simple ways to help today: share the site, send feedback, spread the word, or consider commissioning work.
 We are not asking for donations yet; we may add optional funding links later when there is user demand.

 From the community (testimonials)